Two Dozen Proud Boys Were Overwhelmed By Hundreds Of Protesters

 The Huffington Post says that the Proud Boys found themselves with another problem after leaving the rally area when Philadelphia cab drivers refused to pick them up to take them back to their hotels.

-Protesters with signs that read “Make Racists Afraid Again” and “Go Home A**holes” were reportedly chanting and telling cab and Uber drivers that the men attempting to get into their vehicles are Nazis, and the cars for hire took off.
+Protesters with signs that read “Make Racists Afraid Again” and “Go Home A**holes” were reportedly chanting and telling cab and Uber drivers that the men attempting to get into their vehicles are Nazis, and the cars-for-hire took off.

 Tess Owen said that she observed cab and Uber drivers taking off.